-- Investment risks the risk that investment returns are lower than allowed for in the valuation, and also that the asset values are volatile and move out of line with the liabilities, so the funding position is not stable. - Inflation risk the risk that inflation is higher than assumed (which could be due to changes in the definition of Jersey RPI), increasing the pensions that need to be paid. - Longevity risk where members live for longer than assumed and so pensions need to be paid for longer. - Employer covenant risk the risk that employers do not pay the contributions required under the Regulations. - Membership changes the risk that changes in recruitment or admission policies, or large scale divestments, increase the average cost of benefits.
+- Investment risks the risk that investment returns are lower than allowed for in the valuation, and also that the asset values are volatile and move out of line with the liabilities, so the funding position is not stable. - Inflation risk the risk that inflation is higher than assumed (which could be due to changes in the definition of Jersey RPI), increasing the pensions that need to be paid. - Liquidity risk the risk that cashflows are higher than expected as members commute more than is assumed or take transfer values, possibly leading to the sale of assets at inopportune times. - Longevity risk where members live for longer than assumed and so pensions need to be paid for longer. - Employer covenant risk the risk that employers do not pay the contributions required under the Regulations. - Membership changes the risk that changes in recruitment or admission policies, or large scale divestments, increase the average cost of benefits.
 For example, an increase in the average age of the membership or an increase in the proportion of uniformed members would increase the cost of providing the promised benefits. - Assumption changes the risk that changes to the actuarial assumptions or method increases the assessed value of the liabilities. - Options for members the risk that members exercise options resulting in unanticipated extra costs.
 For example, members could commute less of their pension for cash at retirement than is assumed.